 Who are we?

-The planning team is a diverse group of people dedicated to creating a space where LGBTQ+ youth can be themselves and grow into their leadership strengths.
-Julie Dale, Chief Executive Officer of Girl Scouts NYPENN Pathways, Inc, saw the need for such a safe space in Upstate New York.
-She approached Tina and Melissa, community members with a combined experience of over 50 years in social justice and organizing LGBTQ+ youth.
+We are a diverse group of people dedicated to creating a space where LGBTQ+ youth can be themselves and grow into their leadership strengths.
 Together, we recruited community members and organizations to the planning team.

-At Camp Beyond Binary one of the things that is important to us is that youth have a voice.
+At Camp Beyond Binary, youth have a voice.
 Right from the start we have involved LGBTQ+ youth in the planning of this camp.
 We held a focus group to create a list of needs and begin brainstorming ideas about what the youth wanted a camp like this to be.
 From that focus group a few youth stepped into leadership roles and lent their voices to help plan programming, come up with ideas for a logo and names for the camp.
 As our camp grows we hope more youth will join our planning and step into leadership roles.

 Wide based support: